-The Programme continued to emphasize the training of staff in crisis response and general pastoral care.
+The Programme continued to emphasis the training of staff in crisis response and general care for student wellbeing.
+In particular, relevant staff underwent intensive training in suicide awareness and prevention.
 The Health & Wellness Adviser regularly met with students one-on-one and hosted several open discussions on mental health topics.
 Considerable attention continues to be paid to address mental health presentations and their effect on academic achievement, and to recognise the increasing number of students experiencing mental health challenges, both diagnosed and undiagnosed.

-With health care for non-EU citizens no longer free of charge, and GP notes explaining absence also often coming with a high charge, the Charity applies a portion of its program budget to help fund necessary, initial GP visits for non-EU students, who comprise nearly 100% of the students population.
+With health care for non-EU citizens no longer free of charge, and GP notes explaining absence also often coming with a high charge, the Charity applies a portion of its program budget to help fund necessary, initial GP visits for non-EU students, who comprise nearly 100% of the student population.
 In the interests of individual and public health, the Charity believes foreign students should not be deterred from seeing a GP because of cost.
-To coordinate such medical care with students' attendance in class, the staff also enforce a more robust policy requiring proper documentation for all medically excused absences from class.
+To coordinate such medical care with students' attendance in class, the staff also enforce a robust policy requiring proper documentation for all medically excused absences from class.
 To ensure consistency and fairness, the process is centralised with administrative staff rather than being left to individual members of faculty.